Tourism in a glaciated upland area – The Lake District

 - Developing integrated cycling and walking networks with wheelchair access.

 - Creating transport hubs, like the one at Ambleside, and using integrated ticketing allows people to use different modes of transport.

 - Expanding park and ride schemes, such as the Honister Rambler, connecting town car parks with popular footpaths and villages.

 Fix the Fells is a partnership programme between the Lake District National Park, National Trust, Natural England, Lake District Foundation, Friends of the Lake District and Cumbria County Council to repair erosion scars which have developed over the years and to make sure that these scars are prevented in the future.

 The Lake District fells are enjoyed by millions of walkers every year, but the high-level paths can be surprisingly fragile, and the sheer number of visitors leaves a mark on the landscape.
-Over time grass is compacted by heavy foot traffic and dies.
-Heavy rainfall quickly washed away the exposed soil down the steep slopes into streams, rivers and eventually the lakes, where the increased silt causes havoc for fish and other species.
+Over time the grass is compacted by heavy foot traffic and dies.
+Heavy rainfall quickly washed away the exposed soil down the steep slopes into streams, rivers and eventually, the lakes, where the increased silt causes havoc for fish and other species.

 The work aims to prevent this loss of grass and soil by designing and creating paths resilient to wear and tear and reducing the impact on the surrounding landscape.
-On steep slopes, you may see ‘pitching’ where the stone has been laid, while on less steep slopes, the paths may have been repaired by a ‘soil inversion’ technique with a digger.
+On steep slopes, you may see ‘pitching’ where stone has been laid, while on less steep slopes, the paths may have been repaired by a ‘soil inversion’ technique with a digger.

 Use the images below to explore related GeoTopics.